 As always, maintaining tree vigor through proper moisture and mulch will reduce the impact of disease and insect damage.

-Our Eastern Redbud is sourced from the Columbus Strain, a group of Eastern Redbud that have survived and thrived in Wisconsin’s climate for decades.
+Our Eastern Redbud is sourced from the Columbus Strain, a group of Eastern Redbud that has survived and thrived in Wisconsin’s climate for decades.
 This ensures that they will perform admirably in our winters with minimal dieback.

 In spring, the tree produces a tremendous show of its fragrant pink-purple flowers for several weeks.
 The leaves emerge a red-purple and change to a deep blue-green color for the rest of the growing season.
 Eastern Redbud develops an attractive exfoliating bark with age, revealing red-tinged furrows.
 The twigs have a zig-zag pattern, giving it a unique texture in the landscape.